aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/excel-to-pptx/_index.md

 {{% blocks/products/pf/agp/content h2="Save EXCEL to PPTX in Java Online for Free" %}}

-The following example demonstrates how to convert EXCEL to PPTX document format in Java.
+The following example demonstrates how to convert EXCEL to PPTX in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert EXCEL file into PPTX format.
+Follow the easy steps to convert EXCEL to PPTX.
 Upload your EXCEL file, then simply save it as PPTX file.
 For both EXCEL reading and PPTX writing you can use fully qualified filenames.
 The output PPTX content and formatting will be identical to the original EXCEL document.

 {{% /blocks/products/pf/agp/text %}}